-Most degrees at a community college are 1-2 year programs (certificate and Associate) while four-year institutions offer degrees that take a minimum of four years to complete (Bachelor).
+Most degrees at a community college are 1-2 year programs (certificate and associate), while four-year institutions offer degrees that take a minimum of four years to complete (bachelor's).

-An Associate's degree from a community college can be transferred to a four-year institution to finish the last two years of a Bachelor's degree there are many 2+2 programs available.
+An associate degree from a community college can be transferred to a four-year institution to complete the final two years of a bachelor's degree.
+There are many 2+2 programs available.